xuemei-ye/mapping-rule/README.md

 # Which Mapping Rule in the Fireworks Algorithm is Better for Large Scale Optimization

 IEEE CEC 2018, by Xuemei Ye, Junzhi Li, Bo Xu and Ying Tan.

 This is the code for implementing the BBFWA algorithm to investigate the preformence of five mapping rule presented in the paper: Which Mapping Rule in the Fireworks Algorithm is Better for Large Scale Optimization. bbfwa_drawPoint.py is used to draw abridged general view of five mapping rules.

+For details, please read the [pdf](http://nbviewer.jupyter.org/github/xuemei-ye/mapping-rule/blob/master/PID5339615.pdf)

 ## General view of five mapping rules